 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-vEdhams are having classification such as rig, yajur, sAma etc to be pursued by the qualified persons belonging to such branches of vEdham; even such vEdhams that are present in all worlds having all branches, having the goodness of teaching the meanings as it is, will stop with a little engagement in explaining your qualities and cannot explain them completely or beyond that; you are decorated with a divine crown that has fresh divine thuLasi with flowers; Oh one who is having the divine chest which is the eternal abode of SrI mahAlakshmi, who was eternally residing in the lotus flower! what will I say and praise you (can I sing your sweetness? can I sing your attachment towards SrI mahAlakshmi?)?
+vEdhams are having classification such as rig, yajur, sAma etc to be pursued by the qualified persons belonging to such branches of vEdham; even such vEdhams which are present in all worlds having all branches, having the goodness of teaching the meanings as they are, will stop with a little engagement in explaining your qualities and cannot explain them completely or beyond that; you are decorated with a divine crown that has fresh divine thuLasi with flowers; Oh one who is having the divine chest which is the eternal abode of SrI mahAlakshmi, who was eternally residing in the lotus flower!
+What will I say and how will I praise you (Can I sing your sweetness?
+Can I sing your attachment towards SrI mahAlakshmi)?

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam